|Partner Name||Barracuda Networks|

 This section provides instructions for integrating partner products with RSA SecurID Authentication.
 This document does not necessarily suggest optimum installations or configurations.

-To fully benefit, you should have a working knowledge of all products involved, and the ability to perform the tasks outlined in this section.
+You should have a working knowledge of all products involved, and the ability to perform the tasks outlined in this section.
 Administrators should rely on product documentation for all relevant products to properly install the required components.

 You should verify all vendor products/components are installed and working before proceeding.